 Here are some FAQs about the mumps outbreak at IU Bloomington that began March 12 and ended on July 20.
 We encourage students and staff to educate yourselves about mumps to keep yourselves healthy and to reduce the spread of the disease.

 Questions about mumps

-- Why hasn’t a campus-wide clinic been offered?
+- Why wasn’t a campus-wide clinic offered?

 - How do I know if I’ve been exposed?